qwolilowp/Z_TENNOT_IU/README.md

 ## internal Synth Menu
 ![](synth.png?raw=true)

-To test the button matrix one can use a simple muilt oszillator WebAudio Synth.
+To test the button matrix one can use a simple muilt oszillator WebAudio synth.
 The checkbox enables or diables the internal playback.

 ## Notes
-Use the fullscreen mode of the brwoser to expand the button area.
+Use the fullscreen mode of the browser to expand the button area.

 # Example Sequencer